 It will not happen in next year, but in the next 3-5 years HTML5 will become the standard programming language for the web.
 HTML5 will make content on the web much more interactive.
 With the power of HTML5, a website will be able to have the same functionality and features as a native app on iOS or Android.
 It will also allow new forms of monetization that have not been possible before and it will likely revive the online content publishing industry by making it easier for publishers to make it money.

-Learning HTML5 will be a lot easier if you already have basic HTML and CSS skills, which can also be easily learned online.
+If you want to learn HTML5 it will be a lot easier if you already have basic HTML and CSS skills, which can also be easily learned online.
 If you can add HTML5 development to your skills as well, you will be on the cutting edge of web development.
-Below I’ve compiled the best online resource I could find for learning HTML5 development.
+Below I’ve compiled some excellent resources for learning HTML5 development online.

 Free HTML5 Courses: